 Already a seasoned morris dancer?
 We will address some key points that will apply to your level.

-Morris dance is an energetic, buoyant form of English folk dance performed to lively music in groups or 'sides'.
-There are many diverse traditions across the country - this class is based on the popular Cotswold tradition in which dancers perform with handkerchiefs and sticks.
+Morris dance is an energetic, buoyant form of English folk dance performed to lively music in groups or ‘sides’.
+There are many diverse traditions across the country – our classes are based on the popular Cotswold tradition in which dancers perform with handkerchiefs and sticks.